• Art Magazine

 Another advantage of clear goals is that they allow for the measurement of success.
 How can one assess whether an event was successful if success hasn't been defined beforehand?
 Goals provide a concrete benchmark for evaluating results.
 Additionally, they promote the efficient allocation of resources such as time, budget, and personnel.

 SMART method is recommended for setting goals : Goals should be specific, measurable, achievable, relevant, and time-bound.
-A concrete example: Instead of "We want to acquire new customers," a better goal is "At least 30 percent of participants should subscribe to the newsletter and 10 percent to the customer program .
+A concrete example: Instead of "We want to acquire new customers," it's better to say "At least 30 percent of participants should subscribe to the newsletter and 10 percent to the customer program .

 Target group analysis: Who do you want to reach?